ilougranzoto/jack-connect/README.md

 In order for this connection library, it will ofer Sftp and Ftp with a zip file in backup.

 ## Make SFTP and FTP connections
 For move a file to remote server use method MoveFile(). it will open the connection, copy file to remote directory and also copy to remote backup folder.
+We can choose delete file or not passing de parameter flgRemoveFile like 'Y'(yes) or 'N'(no).
 We will have the opportunite to test only the connection, calling method Connect().

 # Configuration
 go get -u github.com/ilougranzoto/jack-connect